atsikov/common-testing-library-mistakes/README.md

 * `red.test.tsx` - slightly changed `yellow` test suite which fails
 * `green.test.tsx` - correct stable version of `yellow` test suite

+All tests except `yellow`s are turned off, please remove `describe.skip` to check the behavior.

+Use `yarn test:a` to `yarn test:e` commands to run tests for the specific case.

 ## Cases

 ### await on sync methods